ogaras5/FYP_Code/README.md

 # FYP_Code
 All code relating to my final year project: "Exploring data augmentation strategies for deep learning".
+A subset of the below source code (mainly CIFAR related code) is used for work on the paper: "Comparing Data Augmentation Strategies for Deep Image Classiﬁcation".
 Note trained models can be found in './trained_models' with a list of the accuracy achieved by the model for the CIFAR10 validation dataset available in './trained_models/modelAccuracies.md'.

 ## Main Training Scripts
 A brief description of the main scripts utilised throughout the project to train models is given below.
 Each script is linked to a set of experiments carried out over the course of the project, which can be linked back to the FYP report.
-Amy scripts relating to trainng a resnet model usign the CIFAR-10/CIFAR-100 dataset, require the use of the custom model in './model/resnet_cifar.py'.
+Any scripts relating to training a resnet model using the CIFAR-10/CIFAR-100 dataset, require the use of the custom model in './model/resnet_cifar.py'.
 All scripts use an absolute path to the dataset folder, which must be changed to allow use of the scripts based on User's dataset location.
 ### cifar_train.py
 Script to train resnet model on CIFAR-10/CIFAR-100 dataset.
 This generates benchmark results and cannot be used to train with augmentations.